SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

          AND MSISDN='9724871140341';

-8. Manual Join Reordering
+8. Manual join reordering
 --------------------------------

 When joining multiple tables, you may wish to change the join order to join the smallest tables first.

-Identifying the Situation
+Identifying the situation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When joining more than two tables, the ``Join`` nodes will be the most time-consuming nodes.

-Changing the Join Order
+Changing the join order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Always prefer to join the smallest tables first.